jens-duttke/tslint-filter/README.md

 ## Basic Usage

-Since TSLint does not provide an easy way to modify warnings before they get returned, we need to create own rules, with TSLint-Filter as wrapper for the orignal rule.
+Since TSLint does not provide an easy way to modify warnings before they get returned, we need to create own rules, with TSLint-Filter as wrapper for the original rule.

 But that's very easy: